List of Melrose Place characters: Jo Reynolds

 Jo is portrayed by Daphne Zuniga.
-See main article.

 Amanda Woodward

 Amanda is portrayed by Heather Locklear.
-See main article.

 Sydney Andrews

-Portrayed by Laura Leighton.
-See main article.
+Sydney is portrayed by Laura Leighton.

 Kimberly Shaw

-Kimberly Shaw was portrayed by Emmy-nominated actress Marcia Cross for the first five seasons from 1992 to 1997.
+Kimberly Shaw was portrayed by Marcia Cross for the first five seasons from 1992 to 1997.

-Kimberly first appears in the first season as a Resident Doctor at Wilshire Memorial, as a colleague of Michael Mancini.
+Kimberly first appears in the first season as a resident doctor at Wilshire Memorial, as a colleague of Michael Mancini.
 The two become friends, and begin to have an affair.
-In later seasons, it is revealed that Kimberly has severe mental problems, including Dissociative Identity Disorder.
+In later seasons, it is revealed that Kimberly has severe mental problems, including dissociative identity disorder.
 In the final season, she is diagnosed with terminal brain cancer.